Academic Planning Guide

 Physical Education (1)

-All students, with the assistance of their parents and school counselor, may select a combination of elective courses that best meet the needs of their post-high school graduation plans and their desired pathway.
-Three of these elective credits must be earned in any one of the following areas: music, visual arts*, theater arts, business education, technology education, or world language**.
+Subject Area Electives: All students, with the assistance of their parents and school counselor, may select a combination of elective courses that best meet the needs of their post-high school graduation plans and their desired pathway.
+Three of these elective credits must be earned in any one of the following areas: Fine Arts*, Technology Education, Applied Arts, or World Language**.
 CTE Programs of Study in the areas of Biomedicine, Computer Science, and Engineering are focused elective courses that support students in hands-on career opportunities.
-Elective credits in additional math & science courses and in world language are highly recommended for college-bound students and students planning on entering an apprenticeship program..
+Elective credits in additional math & science courses and in World Language are highly recommended for college-bound students and students planning on entering an apprenticeship program..

 Essential Skills that demonstrate proficiency: Read, write, and apply math